Resolving a Traffic Ticket

 Only moving violations of NYSVTL Sections 306, 319, 401, 403, 509, and a few equipment violations are eligible for dismissal by mail

-For the following NYS VTL moving violations, if the motorist had a valid license, registration, inspection or insurance at the time the ticket was issued, provide the documentation described below.
-Mail all required documentation to "NCTPVA - Dismissal by mail, 16 Cooper Street, Hempstead NY 11550.
-A self-addressed stamped envelope should also be included if a receipt is requested.
+For the following NYS VTL moving violations, if the motorist had a valid license, registration, inspection or insurance at the time the ticket was issued, provide by mail the documentation described below, along with a check or money order payable to NCTPVA, if applicable to “NCTPVA -Reduction/Dismissal by mail, 801 Axinn Avenue, Garden City NY 11550.
+A self-addressed stamped envelope should also be included.

 Violation 319-1 Operating without Insurance